 - Use this information and awareness to protect and restore Metchosin’s species and ecosystems.

-A large number of Metchosin species have been located during the seven years of the Metchosin BioBlitzes and MycoBlitzes.
-Here is the summary of our counts in May of 2018, broken down by organism groups.
+We started our work in 2011.
+A large number of Metchosin species have been located during the years of the Metchosin BioBlitzes and MycoBlitzes.
+Until 2018, we kept our species data in our own database.
+Here, from that database, is the summary of our counts in May of 2018, broken down by organism groups.
 You can view the entire set of observations–more than 10,000–by species group and by scientific name.
 You can also download an Excel spreadsheet of all of our data (but with specific observation locations removed).
-These spreadsheet and observation lists were last updated in May, 2017.

 The COVID pandemic has affected our inventory work, but we continue to count.
 We encourage everyone interested in helping us to log their photographed Metchosin observations in iNaturalist.
 All of these observations will be automatically logged by our 2021 collection project.
 Curators will review these and move most of them into our iNaturalist database (Metchosin Biodiversity Project).

 The Metchosin Talk and Walk series is also on COVID hold.
-But we may be resuming online events in the fall of 2021.
-More on the Talk and Walk pages.
+You can read about our previous events on the Talk and Walk pages.

 (The Metchosin bioblitz data, by the way, also includes some offshore waters and islands and the Race Rocks Ecological Reserve that are not technically in the boundaries of the District of Metchosin.)